What is a Guardianship?

-A guardianship is a court proceeding where an individual or agency is appointed by the court to make medical and financial decisions for an individual who is not capable of making those decisions.
+A guardianship is a court proceeding where an individual or agency is appointed by the court to make medical and/or financial decisions for an individual who is not capable of making those decisions.

 Guardianships generally fall into three categories: